 Boards are required to act in the best interests of the company.
 This can be best achieved by ensuring a sufficient number of Directors are independent.
-Board membership should comprise a balance of executive, independent and non-executive directors (with a majority of the non-executives to be preferably independent non-executives) who have broad experience, the right mix of skills, are suitably qualified and are able to act independently.
+Board membership should comprise a balance of executive, independent and non-executive directors (with a majority of the non-executives to be preferably independent non-executives) who have broad experience, the right mix of skills and diversity, have sufficient capacity and are suitably qualified and are able to act independently.
 Coronation supports resolutions that achieve this outcome.

-• Separate Chief Executive Officer and Chairman
+• Separate Chief Executive Officer and Chair

-Coronation supports the election of an independent non-executive Chairman so that the Board represents the interests of shareholders, rather than executive management, and expects listed companies to adhere to the JSE listing requirements or equivalent in this regard.
+Coronation supports the election of an independent non-executive Chair so that the Board represents the interests of the company, shareholders and other stakeholders, rather than having a bias towards executive management, and expects listed companies to adhere to the JSE listing requirements or equivalent in this regard.

-Re-election of directors
+• Re-election of directors

-Coronation should consider opposing resolutions that re-elect a number of directors' en-bloc, in favour of re-elections/appointments on an individual basis.
+Coronation should generally oppose resolutions that re-elect a number of directors' en-bloc, in favour of re-elections/appointments on an individual basis.